top of page

 Hypnosis can be beneficial before, during and after surgery.
 A personalized protocol can help the patient remain calm and focused on the benefits of the procedure while also providing pain relief.
 Additionally, hypnosis has been clinically proven to promote a quicker recovery.

-How would hypnosis be used for medical conditions?
+How would hypnosis be used for medical conditions, even those who have not found a diagnosis?

-Hypnosis can be used to address the many facets of, or factors contributing to, a disease or illness.
-Deep relaxation and altering perceptions help in pain management, while addressing long standing emotional blocks and the repetition of positive suggestions can support healing.
+Hypnosis can be used to address the many facets, or factors, contributing to a disease or illness.
+Deep relaxation and altering perceptions help in pain management, while addressing the emotional factors and looking toward the desired health goal can support healing.

 How many sessions do I need?